 |

-| Personal background |
+Personal background |

-A 44 year-old programmer from Halifax, UK.
-Married for ten years to Anne, a teacher, with two sons Alexander and Matthew.
+A 54 year-old ex-programmer from Halifax, UK.
+Married to Anne, with two teenage sons. |

-| Thoughts about SETI and SETI@home |
+Thoughts about SETI and SETI@home |

 I think extraterrestrial intelligent civilizations are a dead certainty.
 The only question is: how far away are they? - I think its quite possible that we might be the only civilization within a million light years, in which case we'll never make contact.
 They also might be only 50 light years away - but we'll never know unless we search for them.
 I dont think we'll meet them physically in the next 1,000 years - if ever.

 Yes, a beacon would be a good idea.
 At a present we should restrict it to "WE ARE HERE".
-I remember reading somthing about altering the solar spectrum by adding a couple of tonnes of an artificial element, like technetium, to the solar corona.
+I remember reading something about altering the solar spectrum by adding a couple of tonnes of an artificial element, like technetium, to the solar corona.
 That could be a worthwhile project for sometime in the next millennium.

 I run seti@home because I think that, although the chances of success are remote, the payoff would be so big that it is worthwhile to contribute to the attempt. |